 Returning Student – An individual who has not been enrolled at LCCC for one or more semesters and is choosing to return.

 Selective Program – A program that has additional requirement for admittance.

+Serious Criminal Conduct – Includes, but is not limited to, a conviction for, or pending charge involving, an offense that includes the use, attempted use, or threatened use of physical force against a person; a felony offense against a person, or an offense involving a weapon; or an offense resulting in serious bodily injury.

 Transfer Students – Individuals who have successfully completed college-level classes at another institution accredited by one of the U.S. Department of Education approved institutional accrediting agencies.
 Official transcripts must be submitted as documentation.